-Luciana Lamothe (b.1975) is a visual artist working in sculpture, installation, photography, and video.
+Luciana Lamothe (Buenos Aires, 1975) is a visual artist who works in sculpture, performance, activation, drawing, photography and video.

-Lamothe’s work took part of 11th Lyon Biennial, Lyon; 5th Berlin Biennial, Berlin; 3rd Montevideo Biennial, Montevideo and Vancouver Biennial (2021).
+Lamothe’s work took part in the 11th Lyon Biennial, Lyon; 5th Berlin Biennial, Berlin; and 3rd Montevideo Biennial.

 She has been exhibited in numerous shows worldwide including Art Basel Miami Beach Meridians; Kunstraum Kreuzberg/ Bethanien, Berlin; CGAC, Santiago de Compostela; La Maison Rouge-Fondation Antoine de Galbert, Paris; Palais de Tokyo, Paris; Da Maré Museum, Rio de Janeiro; Museo del Barrio, New York; MAMBA, Buenos Aires; Fundación PROA, Buenos Aires; MNBA, Buenos Aires.

 She was Artist-in-Residence at MANA Wynwood; Art Dubai, UAE; Air Antwerp, Antwerp; Skowhegan, Maine, and was awarded with the First Prize of the Lichter Art Award, Frankfurt; the First Prize of the Itaú Cultural Award, Buenos Aires and was a 2011 fellow at the Universidad Torcuato Di Tella Artists Program, Buenos Aires.
-During 2021 she will be part of the Artist-in-Residence Program at Atelier NI, Marseille; Factatory, Lyon.
+During 2021 she was part of the Artist-in-Residence Program at Atelier NI, Marseille.

 Lamothe is the recipient of The Pollock-Krasner Grant for Artists by the Pollock-Krasner Foundation, New York (2019).